wcfrobert/wcfrobert.github.io/_posts/2021-03-25-python-notes.markdown

 # Here are some useful commands with py launcher
 py -0p  # see all python installations on your machine and their path py -0   # see all python installations and which one is default
 # To change the default version of python used.
-Go to environment variable setting change (PY_PYTHON)
+Go to environment variable setting and change/add (PY_PYTHON=3.xx)

 # WITHIN script.py ----------
 # To receive arguments from the terminal, within python: